Overview

 # unique date patterns

-The feed uses 70 service_ids but there are actually only 7 different date patterns.
+The example feed uses 52 service_ids but there are actually only 3 different date patterns.
 Other feeds might not have such low numbers, for example the Swiss GTFS feed uses around 15’600 service_ids which all identify unique date patterns.

 Analyse Data